What Your Bad Processes Are Really Costing You

 The problem with bad processes – and what makes them so universally relatable – is that they inherently go unaddressed for too long.
 They’re bad because they don’t work.
-They remain bad because no one is looking to fix them.
+They remain bad processes because no one is focused on fixing them.

-Bad processes are a drain to your team’s time and energy.
-It can be hard to pinpoint the exact vortex point.
+Bad business processes are a drain to your team’s time and energy.
+It can be hard to pinpoint the exact problem.

 Don’t institutionalize inefficiency in your organization.
-For any process, consider the time invested at each tier.
-Every layer of your business hierarchy comes at a cost.
-The more complex your process, the more it involves multiple tiers of approval or involvement, the more it ends up costing you.
+For any and every process, consider the time and resources invested at each point.
+Every layer of your business hierarchy comes with a cost.
+The more complex your process – the more layers of approval or team involvement – the more it will end up costing your business.

-Do you have multiple systems used to track your projects, accounting, inventory, and financial reports?
-Do these systems talk to each other?
+- Do you use multiple systems to track your projects, accounting, inventory, and financial reports?
+Do these systems talk to one another?

-Are there additional manual processes performed outside of those systems for tracking or reporting?
+- Are there manual processes performed outside of those systems for tracking or reporting?
 How are they managed, how often are they updated, and how many team members are involved?

-Is there an overlap or duplication of efforts to track these items across roles, teams, departments, or locations?
+- Is there an overlap or duplication of efforts to track these processes across roles, teams, departments, or locations?

-Does your technology have the ability to scale as your business grows?
+- Does your technology have the ability to scale as your business changes?